Use Confluence as your Intranet

 Type your page, change its layout, add images and links, and do it all without any specialist skills or training.
 You can also attach files – allowing everyone in a team access to assets that are critical to the project – like mockups and requirements.
 You and your colleagues can like the page, and comment on it to start a conversation about the content.

-Confluence also offers a series of built-in page blueprints, which help you with the content and formatting of the page.
-The meeting notes and decisions blueprints are two that can be useful when others need to be in-the-know about what happened, and why it happened.
+Confluence also offers a series of useful built-in page blueprints, which help you with the content and formatting of the page.
+The meeting notes and decisions blueprints are two that can be really useful when others need to be in-the-know about what happened, and why it happened.

 Avoid the reply-all and blog about it